Pesto pasta salad with sundried tomatoes is the ultimate pasta salad recipe!

 Why you will love this pesto pasta salad

-- Pesto pasta is always a great idea!
-Turning it into a veggie packed pasta salad with added sun dried tomatoes takes it to the next level!
+- Simple recipe packed with flavor– This veggie packed pesto pasta salad with added sun dried tomatoes is so easy to make and is super filling!
 This recipe is packed with flavor and you are not going to believe the added depth of flavor you get from the sun dried tomatoes.

 - Great for meal prep!
 This recipe is great to eat right away and is equally as good the next day!
 Make a large batch and add your favorite protein for a healthy filling meal!

-- Since there is no dairy to worry about, this pesto pasta salad with sun dried tomatoes is great for cookouts, summer barbecues, potlucks or family gatherings!
+- Great for cookouts or parties!
+Since there is no dairy to worry about, this pesto pasta salad with sun dried tomatoes is great for cookouts, summer barbecues, potlucks or family gatherings!
 To make the recipe even easier to pull together for a crowd, you can buy pesto pre-made or make a large batch ahead of time!

 Ingredients